nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

 This would create an inconsistency in the network.
 To fix this the following rules MUST be taken into account:

 * If the payloads are equal, mark both transactions as processed and apply one of the payloads.
-* If the payloads are not equal, apply the payload with the highest *iat*.
+* If the payloads are not equal, merge payload according to rules for the specific payload.

-* Else apply the payload with the highest hash.
+The last rule requires the payload to be immutable or conform to its contents MUST be composed of [conflict-free replicated data types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)

 ### 3.5.
 Processing the DAG